 This signature measures the molecules used by natural killer (NK) and CD8+ T cells to mount a cytolytic attack on tumor cells.
 Cytotoxic cells such as NK and CD8+ T cells, use a number of molecules, including perforin, granzymes and granulysin to penetrate and kill infection cells and tumors.
 Cytotoxic activity is the mechanism by which the immune system most effectively kills tumor cells.

 Inflammatory chemokines recruit both myeloid and lymphoid populations to the tumor microenvironment.

-Program cell death receptor 1 (PD-1, PDCD1, CD279) is expressed predominantly on lymphocytes, it is upregulated upon activation and becomes a negative regulator of activation by preventing proliferation and cytokine secretion.
+Program cell death receptor 1 gene expression.
+Program cell death receptor 1 (PD-1, PDCD1, CD279) is expressed predominantly on lymphocytes.
+It is upregulated upon activation and becomes a negative regulator of activation by preventing proliferation and cytokine secretion.
 PD-1 expression has been shown to be associated with tumor-specific T cells.

 This signature measures the abundance of CD8+ T cells in the tumor microenvironment.

 This signature measures the abundance of macrophages in the tumor microenvironment.
 Macrophages can either augment tumor immunity (e.g. by presenting antigen) or suppress tumor immunity (e.g. by releasing immunosuppressive cytokines).

 This signature measures the abundance of mast cells in the tumor microenvironment.